Insider Selling: Ciena (NYSE:CIEN) CEO Sells 8,000 Shares of Stock

 - On Friday, February 9th, Gary B. Smith sold 8,000 shares of Ciena stock.
 The shares were sold at an average price of $22.46, for a total value of $179,680.00.

-Ciena (NYSE:CIEN) last posted its earnings results on Tuesday, March 6th.
-The communications equipment provider reported $0.15 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.07 by $0.08.
+Ciena (NYSE:CIEN) last issued its earnings results on Tuesday, March 6th.
+The communications equipment provider reported $0.15 EPS for the quarter, topping analysts’ consensus estimates of $0.07 by $0.08.
+The firm had revenue of $646.14 million during the quarter, compared to the consensus estimate of $641.77 million.
 Ciena had a net margin of 27.76% and a return on equity of 14.10%.
-The company had revenue of $646.14 million during the quarter, compared to analysts’ expectations of $641.77 million.
-During the same quarter in the previous year, the company posted $0.17 earnings per share.
-Ciena’s quarterly revenue was up 4.0% compared to the same quarter last year. analysts forecast that Ciena will post 1.08 EPS for the current fiscal year.
+The company’s revenue was up 4.0% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $0.17 earnings per share. equities analysts forecast that Ciena will post 1.08 EPS for the current year.

-Ciena declared that its board has initiated a share repurchase plan on Thursday, December 7th that permits the company to repurchase $300.00 million in shares.
-This repurchase authorization permits the communications equipment provider to reacquire shares of its stock through open market purchases.
-Stock repurchase plans are usually a sign that the company’s management believes its stock is undervalued.

-Several large investors have recently bought and sold shares of the company.
-Zurcher Kantonalbank Zurich Cantonalbank raised its position in Ciena by 47.3% in the 4th quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 7,488 shares of the communications equipment provider’s stock worth $157,000 after purchasing an additional 2,403 shares during the last quarter.
-Stone Ridge Asset Management LLC bought a new position in Ciena in the 4th quarter worth approximately $225,000.
-Corient Capital Partners LLC bought a new position in Ciena in the 4th quarter worth approximately $230,000.
-Aristotle Atlantic Partners LLC bought a new position in Ciena in the 4th quarter worth approximately $244,000.
-Finally, Crossmark Global Holdings Inc. bought a new position in Ciena in the 3rd quarter worth approximately $246,000.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Xact Kapitalforvaltning AB acquired a new position in Ciena in the fourth quarter valued at $278,000.
+Her Majesty the Queen in Right of the Province of Alberta as represented by Alberta Investment Management Corp acquired a new position in Ciena in the fourth quarter valued at $871,000.
+MetLife Investment Advisors LLC acquired a new position in Ciena in the fourth quarter valued at $3,284,000.
+Gotham Asset Management LLC boosted its stake in Ciena by 1,777.6% in the fourth quarter.
+Gotham Asset Management LLC now owns 719,652 shares of the communications equipment provider’s stock valued at $15,062,000 after acquiring an additional 681,324 shares in the last quarter.
+Finally, Glenmede Trust Co.
+NA boosted its stake in Ciena by 18.2% in the fourth quarter.
+Glenmede Trust Co.
+NA now owns 15,794 shares of the communications equipment provider’s stock valued at $330,000 after acquiring an additional 2,430 shares in the last quarter.

-A number of equities research analysts recently weighed in on the company.
-Rosenblatt Securities assumed coverage on Ciena in a research report on Wednesday.
-They set a “buy” rating and a $32.00 target price on the stock.
-Northland Securities reissued a “buy” rating and set a $34.00 target price on shares of Ciena in a research report on Monday, March 19th.
-Zacks Investment Research raised Ciena from a “sell” rating to a “buy” rating and set a $30.00 target price on the stock in a research report on Tuesday, March 13th.
-Citigroup lifted their target price on Ciena from $30.00 to $32.00 and gave the stock a “buy” rating in a research report on Friday, March 9th.
-Finally, Morgan Stanley reissued an “equal weight” rating and set a $29.00 target price (up from $25.00) on shares of Ciena in a research report on Friday, March 9th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and twenty-three have issued a buy rating to the company.
-The company presently has an average rating of “Buy” and a consensus price target of $29.91.
+A number of analysts have issued reports on CIEN shares.
+Goldman Sachs raised Ciena from a “neutral” rating to a “buy” rating and set a $27.00 target price on the stock in a research report on Monday, January 15th.
+Zacks Investment Research raised Ciena from a “sell” rating to a “hold” rating in a research report on Monday, February 12th.
+BMO Capital Markets reissued a “buy” rating and issued a $25.00 target price on shares of Ciena in a research report on Monday, March 5th.
+Piper Jaffray reaffirmed a “neutral” rating and set a $27.00 price objective (up previously from $22.00) on shares of Ciena in a research report on Tuesday, March 6th.
+Finally, Stifel Nicolaus upped their price objective on Ciena from $28.00 to $31.00 and gave the stock a “buy” rating in a research report on Tuesday, March 6th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and twenty-three have given a buy rating to the company’s stock.
+Ciena presently has an average rating of “Buy” and a consensus target price of $29.91.

-WARNING: “Insider Selling: Ciena (NYSE:CIEN) CEO Sells 8,000 Shares of Stock” was first published by Macon Daily and is the property of of Macon Daily.
-If you are reading this article on another domain, it was illegally stolen and reposted in violation of US and international trademark & copyright legislation.
-The legal version of this article can be read at https://macondaily.com/2018/04/05/insider-selling-ciena-co-cien-ceo-sells-8000-shares-of-stock-updated.html.
+COPYRIGHT VIOLATION WARNING: This story was published by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this story on another domain, it was illegally stolen and reposted in violation of United States & international trademark & copyright law.
+The correct version of this story can be viewed at https://macondaily.com/2018/04/10/ciena-co-cien-ceo-sells-217280-00-in-stock-updated-updated-updated.html.

 Ciena Corporation provides hardware, software, and services that support the transport, switching, aggregation, service delivery, and management of voice, video, and data traffic on communications networks worldwide.
 The company's Networking Platforms segment offers hardware networking solutions optimized for the convergence of coherent optical transport, optical transport network switching, and packet switching.